midibox/mios8/apps/controllers/blm_scalar/README.txt

 switches:

-  o project_without_ain.hex            -> without AIN enabled (use this if J5 pins not connected to ground) o project_with_4_mapped_ains.hex     -> for Laticid On's BLM PCB layout, only 4 faders used o project_with_4_unmapped_ains.hex   -> AIN pins are mapped 1:1 o project_with_8_mapped_ains.hex     -> for Laticid On's BLM PCB layout if 4 faders + 4 extension AINs are used o project_with_8_unmapped_ains.hex   -> AIN pins are mapped 1:1
+  o project_without_ain.hex            -> without AIN enabled (use this if J5 pins not connected to ground) o project_with_4_mapped_ains.hex     -> for Latigid On's BLM PCB layout, only 4 faders used o project_with_4_unmapped_ains.hex   -> AIN pins are mapped 1:1 o project_with_8_mapped_ains.hex     -> for Latigid On's BLM PCB layout if 4 faders + 4 extension AINs are used o project_with_8_unmapped_ains.hex   -> AIN pins are mapped 1:1

 ===============================================================================